FIFA declares Samoura's cleanup of African soccer complete - WHIZ News

-FIFA’s six months in control of African soccer appeared to end when Fatma Samoura’s six-month spell in temporary charge of the continent’s governing body was not extended on Sunday.
+FIFA’s six months in control of African soccer appeared to end when Fatma Samoura’s temporary leadership of the continent’s governing body was not extended on Sunday.

 “The six month mission agreed between FIFA and CAF to help accelerate the implementation of the reform process in the African governing body is completed with the delivery of a set of findings, recommendation and proposals,” FIFA said.